sotieno/alx-higher_level_programming/README.md

 # Higher Level Programming Projects

 This repository contains programs written for the higher-level programming track at ALX Africa Software Engineering program.
-In these projects, I learned Python, MySQL and JavaScript.
+In these projects, I gained knowledge in Python, MySQL and JavaScript.
 Simultaneously while continuing to reinforce and expand my skills in C and shell scripting.
 The specific list of projects contained follows:

 0x00.
 Python - Hello, World
 0x01.
 Python - if/else, loops, functions